-Mobility in Bouaké faces several problems at the same time.
-They include:
+Mobility in Bouaké faces several problems simultaneously.
+These include:

-- The overall mono-centric organisation of the city, which attracts a lot of urban travel, and the low density of the urban grid which extends travel distances. - The inadequate quality of the road network, its weak functional hierarchy and its radial organisation which converges towards the city center. - The improper use of the asphalt-surfaced road (deficient organisation of traffic, management of intersections and parking, serious road safety issues). - Traffic congestion in the city centre and road safety issues. - Lack of public mass transport service.
-The trips from and to certain neighbourhoods are limited to the use of moto-taxis and walking. - The omnipresence of low-capacity passenger and goods transport service/paratransit sector. - Lacking local institutional capacities to organise and regulate such transverse and multi-sectoral problems. - · A lack of regulation through the taking of coercive measures and the absence of police power regarding transport.
+- The overall mono-centric organisation of the city, which attracts a lot of urban travel, and the low density of the urban grid, which extends travel distances. - The inadequate quality of the road network, its weak functional hierarchy and its radial organisation, which converges towards the city centre - The improper use of the asphalt-surfaced road (deficient organisation of traffic, management of intersections and parking, serious road safety issues). - Traffic congestion in the city centre and road safety issues. - Lack of public mass transport service.
+Trips to and from certain neighbourhoods are limited to the use of moto-taxis and walking. - The omnipresence of low-capacity passenger and goods transport service/paratransit sector. - Lacking local institutional capacities to organise and regulate such transverse and multi-sectoral problems. - A lack of regulation through the taking of coercive measures and the absence of police power regarding transport.